Anivice/Sysdarft/doc/Sysdarft.md

 ### Code Segment

 The code segment is typically managed by the operating system rather than the user.
-The pointer for this segment, the instruction pointer (`IP`), is inaccessible, even to the operating system.
+The pointer for this segment, the instruction pointer (`%IP`), is inaccessible, even to the operating system.
 However, the Code Base (`%CB`) register is accessible and can be used to set up a code segment.